Corniche: Egypt

 Any waterfront passage along a body of water is classed as a corniche in Egypt.
-Most Nile valley and Delta cities overlooking the 1000km river course and two branches in the country have one or two corniche streets (east and/or west banks).
+Most Nile valley and Delta cities overlooking the 1000 km river course and two branches in the country have one or two corniche streets (east and/or west banks).
 For example "Corniche Giza" and "Corniche Cairo", the longest Egyptian corniche.
 Other cities such as Mansoura, Damietta and Luxor also have corniches.